kcirtapfromspace/plantuml/README.md

 ## Design Guide
-See the design [design guide] for more
+See the [design guide] for a quick example

 [design guide]: doc/design/design.md "Optional Title Here"